 Pastor, teacher, preacher, administrator and executive director, Rev. Brenda J. Gregg is the proud mother of three children, Christopher, Bryanna, and Aleshia.
 After serving the AME Church for more than 30 years, Rev. Gregg returned to Pittsburgh to serve the City of Pittsburgh and beyond.
 In 2011 she answered the call to plant a new inner city church in Pittsburgh called “Destiny of Faith” where is the Senior Pastor.
 Rev. Gregg is the Founder/Executive Director of “Project Destiny of Pittsburgh, Inc.” which is a program that monitors inner city youth ages 10-18 through their college years.
 Currently located on the North Side of Pittsburgh, Destiny is a safe place for youth to grow, experience positive relationships and gain a positive self-image.
 Rev. Gregg has in the past and continues to serve on many local and national boards, such as WQED, Pittsburgh AIDS Task Force, Pittsburgh Action Against Rape, Kidsvoice, and the Urban League of Greater Pittsburgh to name a few.
 Rev. Gregg is the recipient of many honors and awards.

-Cate is currently a Vice President of Teacher Leadership and Development for Teach For America, where she coaches regional teams in six sites on the East Coast towards ambitious goals around transformational teaching.
-Cate was a 2000 TFA Corps Member who taught 3rd and 4th grade in the Washington DC Public Schools.
+Cate is the Chief of Staff to the CEO at Families for Excellent Schools.
+Previously, she was the Vice President of Teacher Leadership and Development for Teach For America, where she coached regional teams in six sites on the East Coast towards ambitious goals around transformational teaching.
+Cate was a Cate was a 2000 TFA Corps Member who taught 3rd and 4th grade in the Washington DC Public Schools.
 She also worked in several roles at TFA including running the NYC Summer Institute and in District Strategy.
 She joined the Broad Residency in 2007 and worked for the Pittsburgh Public Schools for the last 6 years doing everything from project managing the closure of her own high school, redesigning magnet admissions and collaborating to establish a new school based budgeting system.
 She previously served as Executive Director of Strategic Priorities for Pittsburgh Public Schools.
 Cate graduated from Schenley High School, as well as from Loyola University (MD) with a BA in History.
 She holds a masters in teaching from NYU and a masters in public management from Carnegie Mellon’s Heinz School.
 Cate lives here in Pittsburgh with her husband Doug and their two children Ashton (3) and Grace (1).
 She enjoys running, reading, cooking, cheering like crazy for the Steelers (and now the Pirates), and potty training.

 Reverend Robert James is the pastor of Children, Youth & Young Adults at Mt.
 Ararat Baptist Church of Pittsburgh.
 He is a speaker, mentor, community advocate, and supporter of finding students quality education.
 Since his arrival to Pittsburgh in 2006, his passion has been to encourage his students to become active leaders in their homes, schools and community.
 Through service learning projects, small group sessions and intense training, he has equipped his students to help facilitate change in their communities.
 Robert is a graduate of Morgan State University with a Bachelors of Science Degree in Electrical Engineering.
 He also has a Masters of Divinity Degree in Pastoral Studies and Communication from United Theological Seminary of Dayton, Ohio.